Olesko24/Mongo-Manager/README.md

 1. About Mongo Manager
 2. Installation
-   1. Requirements
+   2.1 Requirements
-   2. Download & Setup
+   2.2 Download & Setup
-   3. Config Files
+   2.3 Config Files
+   2.4 Start
 3. Used Packages

 ## 1. About Mongo Manager